Form XML Code and CSS Element Selector

 To specify a column header, set the necessary name in the column Text property:

-To rearrange the order of columns, drag a column, and drop it at the necessary place:
+To rearrange the order of columns, drag a column and drop it at the necessary place (between two columns or onto an existing column; in the latter case, the dropped column will be placed before the column that was under):

-You can change the width of columns by dragging their right or left edges, if the column width is specified in pixels (see gridLength):
+You can change the width of columns by dragging theresizing mark on its right edge if the column width is specified in pixels (see gridLength):

 Tables and TableColumns comply with these layout rules: